-As your company launches into 2019, eager about what’s to come, digital transformation is likely to be a priority.
+As your company sets its goals, eager about what’s to come digital transformation is likely to be a priority.
 In this environment, a compelling digital experience for your users has gone from a nicety to a real need.
 Document productivity can catapult your company into a culture of innovative and scalable change, the results of which may include:

 Improved security, with the advent of GDPR and similar regulations